-You must be wondering that moving plants without soil and container!!
+You must be wondering why or how succulents without soil in a container can survive!!
 Is it feasible?
 But trust me I found this method way too safe and easy.
 Take the succulent out of the pot or garden gently and remove the excess soil stuck to the roots, if you see any brown/black roots then cut them as they are already rotten.
 Leave the plant out on a mesh or strainer until the roots get dry to make them live longer by keeping the roots healthy.

 When the roots are completely dry, wrap them with tissue paper or paper in general.
 If the succulent is spiky then better to have some extra layer of paper as protection and it won’t damage the other plants either.